UniCole/countries-search/README.md

-# countries of the world
+# Countries of the world
 ## Second exam from "John Bryce" college based on: HTML, CSS, Javascript, AJAX

 ### Project requirements: